EliziumNet/Loopz/Elizium.Loopz/docs/Write-HostFeItemDecorator.md

 function is being decorated or 'LOOPZ.WH-FOREACH-DECORATOR.BLOCK' meaning a script block is being decorated, but not both.

-  PassThru must also contain either 'LOOPZ.WH-FOREACH-DECORATOR.ITEM-LABEL' or 'LOOPZ.WH-FOREACH-DECORATOR.PROPERTIES'.
-If there is only a single item that must be written out, then the user can specify a single value for 'LOOPZ.WH-FOREACH-DECORATOR.ITEM-LABEL' and an accompanying 'LOOPZ.WH-FOREACH-DECORATOR.ITEM-VALUE'.
-If there are multiple values, then 'LOOPZ.WH-FOREACH-DECORATOR.PROPERTIES' must be specified and set to an array of key/value string pairs (so its an array of 2 item arrays).
+  By default, Write-HostFeItemDecorator will display an item no for each object in the pipeline and a property representing the Product.
+The Product is a property that the invokee can set on the PSCustomObject it returns.
+However, additional properties can be displayed.
+This can be achieved by the invokee populating another property Pairs, which is an array of string based key/value pairs.
+All properties found in Pairs will be written out by Write-HostFeItemDecorator.

 By default, to render the value displayed (ie the 'Product' property item on the PSCustomObject returned by the invokee), ToString() is called.
 However, the 'Product' property may not have a ToString() method, in this case (you will see an error indicating ToString method not being available), the user should provide a custom script-block to determine how the value is constructed.
 This can be done by assigning a custom script-block to the 'LOOPZ.WH-FOREACH-DECORATOR.GET-RESULT' entry in PassThru. eg:

 ```powershell
   [scriptblock]$customGetResult = {